Using your <head>!

 - HTML documents consist of two main sections, <head> and <body>.

-- The <head> element contains machine-readable metadata (data about the data) such as the document title, scripts, and style sheets.
+- The document <head> contains machine-readable metadata (data about the data) such as the document title, scripts, and style sheets.

-- The <body> element contains human-readable contents, such as headings, paragraphs, images, buttons, and canvas elements.
+- The <body> element contains the page's visible content, such as headings, paragraphs, images, buttons, and canvas elements.

 Math and Computer Concepts:

-- Everything you see on a web page is comprised of HTML <body> elements.
-For example, in Pencil Code programs, the screen background and sprites are <canvas> elements.
-Text added with
+- Everything you see on a web page is comprised of HTML elements.
+For example, in Pencil Code programs, the screen background and sprites are <canvas> elements and text added with

-creates <div> elements. - The document header elements <link> and <script> allow us to read in external formatting resources (CSS and fonts) and scripts (JavaScript), respectively. <script> provides an alternative to AJAX (i.e.,
+labelshow up in <label> elements.
+By default,writecreates <div> elements (though it can be used to add other elements too). - The document header elements <link> and <script> can be used to read in external formatting resources (CSS and fonts) and scripts (JavaScript), respectively. <script> provides an alternative to AJAX (i.e.,

-) for loading external scripts.
-In fact, using a <script> element is more convenient, because because it executes the library syncronously.
+$.getScript) for loading external scripts.
+In fact, using a <script> is more convenient, because it executes the library syncronously.

 Activities: